Free Fishing Days

 - Fishing and canoeing on the Black River from Herkimer County to Lake Ontario (including Fort Drum).

 - Fishing in Lake Bonaparte in Lewis County (including Fort Drum).
-A contour map of Lake Bonaparte is also available.
+A contour map and fish location map of Lake Bonaparte is also available.

 - Fishing and canoeing on the Grass River in St. Lawrence Co. approximately 43 miles northeast of Fort Drum.